 Eighteen wheelers are essential for transporting a wide variety of goods across our country, but due to their size and weight, they also pose a much higher risk of causing serious injury when involved in a crash.
 According to the Texas Department of Transportation, there were a total of 39,193 commercial truck and bus accidents in 2019.
 One out of every eight fatal automobile accidents involved an 18 wheeler.

-The team at Branch & Dhillon, P.C. is dedicated to giving our community the information they need to keep themselves safe while on the road.
+The personal injury attorneys at Branch & Dhillon, P.C. is dedicated to giving our community the information they need to keep themselves safe while on the road.
 Our lawyers have created this guide to give you the information you need to know about tractor trailers and what to do in the event of an accident with a tractor trailer.

 What Makes Tractor Trailers So Dangerous?

 While tractor trailers are invaluable transportation vehicles, they can be dangerous to other drivers, especially when there is a negligent driver behind the wheel.
 Certain aspects of tractor trailers, such as the following, make them more dangerous: